voschezang/coding-handbook/collaboration/alignment.md

 - **Diagnosis**.
 Problem statement.
 Challenges & constraints.
 - **Policies**.
 Guidelines for decision making.
 Priorities.
 This may be treated as justification for actions.
   - Great policies will be controversial (otherwise they wouldn’t be needed).
+  - Define a time to revisit it.
+Long enough to be able to see the desired effects.
+Don't adapt the policy before then, to avoid premature conclusions.
 - **Actions**.
 Steps to undertake.
 A result of applying policies to the diagnosis.